WebAssembly/module-linking/proposals/module-linking/Binary.md

 * each `importdesc` is valid according to import section
 * Types can only reference preceding type definitions.
 This forces everything to be a DAG and forbids cyclic types.
+TODO: with type imports we may need cyclic types, so this validation will likely change in some form.

 ## Import Section updates